SebastianHeslinRees/population_projections/README.md

 ## Running the models

 Each model package has a `run_model()` function which takes a config list of model parameters as it's single input.
-Config lists for basic model runs can be found in the `model_code/config_scripts` folder.
+Config lists for basic model runs can be found in the `config_scripts` folder.